 Veterans education benefits fall into four categories.
-Each category, or "chapter" has its own set
+Each category, or "chapter" has its own set of eligibility requirements:

 Montgomery GI Bill